yh1198015532/inet/tutorials/fingerprint/doc/first.rst

 - for more info -h

 The fingerprint tool is a conventient way to run fingerprint tests.
 It is located in the ``inet/bin`` folder, and when the ``inet`` directory is added to the PATH, it can be run from any directory (inet subdirectory?).

+The fingerprint test tool uses .csv files to run fingerprint tests.
+A line in the .csv file defines a simulation run by specifying the working directory, command line arguments, sim time limit, fingerprint+ingredients, expected result, and tags.
+The result can either be PASS, FAIL or ERROR.

-By default, the script runs all simulations defined in .csv files in the current folder.
+By default, the fingerprint test tool runs all simulations defined in .csv files in the current folder.TODO later The set of simulations can be filtered with the ``-m`` command line option.

-The set of simulations can be filtered with the ``-m`` command line option.
+When run without arguments, the fingerprint test tool runs all tests in all .csv files in the current directory.
+The first argument specifies a .csv file.
+Also, the set of tests to run can be filtered with the ``-m`` command line option, which matches regex?
+TODO.
 Note that ``-h`` lists all available options.

-**TODO** the script runs all tests in all .csv files in the current directory by default/if otherwise specified for example, a .csv file can be added as an argument. or the -m to filter it appends UPDATED FAILED ERROR to the .csv filename so xy.csv.UPDATED
+.. **TODO** the script runs all tests in all .csv files in the current directory by default/if otherwise specified
+.. for example, a .csv file can be added as an argument. or the -m to filter it appends UPDATED FAILED ERROR to the .csv filename so xy.csv.UPDATED

+..
 A line in the .csv file defines a simulation run, by specifying the working directory, command line arguments, sim time limit, fingerprint+ingredients, expected result, and tags.
    The result can either be PASS, FAIL or ERROR.

-It also creates additional .csv files:
+When the tests are finished, and not all of them passed, the tool creates additional .csv files;
+it appends UPDATED, FAILED, or ERROR to the original .csv file's name:

+- The UPDATED file contains the updated fingerprint values for all tests
+- The FAILED file contains only those lines which failed
+- The ERROR file contains only those lines which resulted in an error

+When the tests are finished, the tool creates an additional .csv file, with "UPDATED" appended to the .csv file's name.
+This contains the

+When the tests are finished, the tool may create additional .csv files (appending UPDATED, FAILED, and ERROR to the .csv file's name):

 - an UPDATED file, which has the fingerprints just calculated for all lines
 - a FAILED file, which contains just the lines for the failed simulations, with the calculated fingerprint.
 This file is useful for re-running just the simulations with failed fingerprints